Human Service Acronyms

 SDH – Social Determinants of Health

-- The social and economic circumstances in which individuals live in that can affect their health and the healthcare system in which individuals have access to.
+- The social and economic circumstances in which individuals live in that can affect their health and the healthcare system to which individuals have access.

 SHA – State Health Assessment and SHIP –State Health Improvement Plan